Xilmi/Rotp-Fusion/README.md

 - Changed option call to "O" to be more consistent with other panel call.
 - Added Hotkey list in Galaxy Map Help (second panel).
   - Available alone by right-clicking the Help button.
   - Available alone with SHIFT+F1.
+- Added Hotkey list in System Panel.

 2024.06.24 (dHannasch)
 - Extract functions from ShipFleet and Transport to Ship.